-Page 4 <text><text><text><text><image/></text></text></text></text> Current Bank Accounts Ask: Sheila wants to apply for a bank account and has heard from a friend that the type of account she needs is called a current account.
+Page 4 Shella Shella worst to apply for a bank account and has had only in a bank account and has had only in a bank account play and account play and account play and account play and account?
+What do we mean by a current account?
+What do we mean by a current account?
+Current Bank Accounts Ask: Sheila wants to apply for a bank account and has heard from a friend that the type of account she needs is called a current account.
 What do we mean by a 'current' account?
 Explain: This account is the most common type of bank account to help you manage your money on a day-to-day basis.
 If you have a current account, you can also apply for an overdraft, which is a type of short-term borrowing.
 We'll discuss overdrafts shortly, but you can also find out more about overdrafts in the Borrowing Basics learning on the website - the link is in your workbook.
-Page 4 <text><text><text><text><text></text></text></text></text></text> Basic Bank Accounts Ask: Sheila applied for a current account but has been told by the bank that she doesn't qualify for one because she has no credit history.
+Page 4 Shella applied for a current account but has been clid by the back that she doesn't quality for one because the hat one ceds that the she doesn't quality.
+The bank recommends that the applies for a basic account meads.
+What is a basic bank account?
+What is a basic bank account?
+Basic Bank Accounts Ask: Sheila applied for a current account but has been told by the bank that she doesn't qualify for one because she has no credit history.
 The bank recommends that she applies for a basic account instead.
 What is a basic bank account?
 Explain: Basic bank accounts are for people who don't already have a bank account or don't qualify for a standard current account as they have low or no credit history.
 Basic bank accounts give you the essentials you need for everyday banking whilst you build up your credit score allowing you to get a current account in the future.

 OK, let's talk about credit history.

-Credit scores and credit history Ask:

-Heips banks decide how much to Iend Approval for credit cards, Ioans Approval for credit cards, Ioans Does anyone know what a 'credit score' is?
+Does anyone know what a 'credit score' is?

-Indian Indian Production tracks, loads, loads Does anyone know what a 'credit score' is?
-Explain: This is something that tells banks and other money lenders how reliable you are at borrowing and repaying money.
+This is something that tells banks and other money lenders how reliable you are at borrowing and repaying money.
 They then use this score to decide how much they can lend you.
 They look up this score when you apply for things like credit cards, bank loans and mortgages.

-Credit agencies work out your score by looking at: Credit history - to see if you've repaid credit on time before.
-This shows you can manage your money well Your address (and how long you've lived there) - they find this from the Electoral Register.
-They can also see if your home has been repossessed in the past because you haven't kept up the mortgage payments Public records - these include things like official records showing if you've gone bankrupt or had court judgements around debt Money links with others - For example, if you've applied for credit together with someone else, or have a joint mortgage Search history - this shows if any credit agencies have checked your score in the past year.
+Credit agencies work out your score by looking at:

+- Credit history to see if you've repaid credit on time before.
+This shows you can manage your money well - Your address (and how long you've lived there) they find this from the Electoral Register.
+They can also see if your home has been repossessed in the past because you haven't kept up the mortgage payments - Public records these include things like official records showing if you've gone bankrupt or had court judgements around debt - Money links with others For example, if you've applied for credit together with someone else, or have a joint mortgage - Search history this shows if any credit agencies have checked your score in the past year.
 Lots of credit checks in a short period of time might show that you've been applying for a lot of credit during that time

-score is, for free